Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Nullspace and Invariance

 \subsection{The Encoder-level nullspace}

 So far we have demonstrated that a non-trivial nullspace exists for the patch embedding layer, and hence the entire vision transformer is invariant to all perturbations in that space.
 We move further down the structure of ViT and investigate whether the encoder is also invariant to certain perturbations.
-To recall, self-attention stage applies a series of \emph{QKV} attention operations followed by normalization and non-linear transformations.
-The overall operation is thus non-linear, which means the notion of nullspace cannot be directly applied to $f_\phi$.

-Regardless, we can still attempt to preserve the axiom of most interest to us, \emph{closeness under vector addition}.
-This is because we can always formulate data augmentation as a process of adding noise to the input.
-We attempt the preservation through considering the property of certain noise vectors that, when added to any input, does not disturb the output of a function.
-Therefore, instead of looking for a vector space, we can instead search for a set with the following property:
+The self-attention layer is non-linear, which means the notion of nullspace cannot be directly applied to $f_\phi$.
+However, the \emph{invariance} property that can be implied from the nullspace of linear functions, that any vector from this set will not alter the function's output when added to any input, is still desirable in the nonlinear case when it comes to the robustness of neural models.
+In fact, data augmentation can often be formulated as a process of adding noise to the input and enforcing invariance.
+Therefore, to study the ViTs' inherent invariance to input perturbations, we extend the notion of nullspace to the nonlinear setting and define the \emph{Generalized Nullspace}, $\tilde{\mathcal{N}}_\phi$, of the transformer encoder $f_\phi$, as below: